dgalassi99/commodity_lab/README.md

 ## 🛠️ Tech stack & tools used

 - Python (pandas, NumPy, Matplotlib, Scikit-learn)
-- SQL (SQLite, PostgreSQL - planned)
+- SQL (SQLite)
 - Git & GitHub for version control
 - Streamlit for dashboards
-- APIs & web scraping for data automation
+- APIs & web scraping for data automation (for example from yfinance or other data provider)

 ---